ipfs/specs/src/unixfs.md

    - "6E470.txt" means: file "470.txt" that hashed to bucket 6E at this level
    - "FF742.txt" means: file "742.txt" that hashed to bucket FF at this level
 :::

+#### When to Use HAMT Sharding

+Implementations typically convert regular directories to HAMT when the serialized directory node exceeds a size threshold between 256 KiB and 1 MiB.
+This threshold:
+- Prevents directories from exceeding block size limits
+- Is implementation-specific and may be configurable
+- Common values range from 256 KiB (conservative) to 1 MiB (modern)

+See [Block Size Considerations](#block-size-considerations) for details on block size limits and conventions.

 ### `dag-pb` `Symlink`